rmodrak/mtuq/docs/install/issues.rst

 Speeding up conda installs
 --------------------------

 Older versions of the conda package manager can be very slow.
-For a potential speed up, conda can be updated as follows:
+For a potential speedup, conda can be updated as follows:

 .. code::